vivianahuang/Data-Project-1/README.md

 # Data-Project-1
-This is a a a data project I am going to work on
+This is a data project I am going to work on